-The original Federal statutes and the Arizona statutes supplementing the Federal laws did not describe any specific type of labor or improvement that would meet the expenditure requirement of \$100 per claim per year.
-The type of labor and improvments which met the requirements of the Federal law was determined in a great many court decisions.
+The Timber and Stone Act (43 USCA § 311), which provided for the sale of lands chiefly valuable for stone, was specifically repealed effective August 1, 1955. quirement of \$100 per claim per year.
+The type of labor and improvements which met the requirements of the Federal law was determined in a great many court decisions.
 Annual work may be underground or on the surface.
 It may be done off the claim if clearly of benefit or value to the claim.
 An example would be a crosscut driven for the evident purpose of intersecting a vein at depth.
 And this is allowable even where the portal of the crosscut is not within the claim itself (or group).
 However, it must be kept in mind at all times that work which is performed off the claims is presumed not to benefit the claims.
 If questioned, the burden of proof is upon the party claiming the work, to establish the fact that this work did in fact tend to develop and benefit the claim or group of claims.